 Most aren’t aware that deck collapses are up 20% since 2007.
-Since this time, the composite decking industry has rapidly grown, with these generally longer lasting products.
+Since this time, the composite decking industry has rapidly grown with these generally longer lasting products.
 Fortunately, most are preventable.
-Unfortunately, most composite manufacturers, chemical manufacturers, distributors, retailers & owners ignore the risks of recommending selling & using corrosive to metal cleaning chemicals to clean composite decking, especially on a routine basis.
+Unfortunately, most composite manufacturers, chemical manufacturers, distributors, retailers & owners ignore the risks of recommending selling & using corrosive to structural metal decking hardware cleaning chemicals to clean composite decking; especially on a routine basis.
 These cleaning chemicals generally contain oxalic acid or sodium hypochlorite.

-There’s likely good reason USP® Connectors has disclosed the “causes of external attack by chemicals like chlorine bleach” & Simpson® Strong-Tie has disclosed the “corrosion risks” of “cleaning chemicals”!
+There’s likely good reason USP® Connectors has disclosed the “causes of external attack by chemicals like chlorine bleach” & Simpson® Strong-Tie has disclosed the “corrosion risks” of “cleaning chemicals” and “failure or damage caused by corrosion” due to “corrosion by chemicals”, which voids their warranty!” !
 These are the two largest structural metal decking hardware manufacturers & commonly recommended in composite manufacturer “Installation Guides” and/or used in the construction of all decks!
 It is a good idea to check your specific decking hardware manufacturer literature or call & ask the following questions?

 Is it safe to use corrosive to metal cleaning chemicals, especially on a routine basis, that will likely come into contact with structural metal decking hardware?

 Will the use of corrosive cleaning chemicals void the manufacturer warranty of the structural metal decking hardware?

 Should the structural metal decking hardware be replaced when corrosion is noticed?